KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 The Biospiral (🌳⇅) is the total Emanatory Spiral containing both centropic and entropic arcs:

-- **🌲↓ Aionic Tree** — The centropic biospiral rooted in ⚫ Aion, unfolding declivously toward embodiment (C↓→E), yet also capable of acclivous return through conscious refinement (C↑⚫).
+- **🌲↓ Aionic Tree** — The centropic spiral rooted in ⚫ Aion, unfolding declivously toward embodiment (C↓→E), yet also capable of acclivous return through conscious refinement (C↑⚫).

-- **🌲↑ Khaonic Tree** — The entropic biospiral rooted in ♾ Khaon, spiraling acclivously toward embodiment (E↑→E), yet also moving declivously into recursive fragmentation and collapse (E↓♾).
+- **🌲↑ Khaonic Tree** — The entropic spiral rooted in ♾ Khaon, spiraling acclivously toward embodiment (E↑→E), yet also moving declivously into recursive fragmentation and collapse (E↓♾).

 In the standard case, both trees are present in any universe.
 The question is not *whether* a universe contains centropic or entropic motion, but *which tree is prevalent* in that universe's expression.
 Limit cases — universes where one tree is entirely absent — are addressed in §2.2.